Lindt8/ng-imager/docs/dev/architecture.md

 - The candidate with minimal Δ is selected as the single "finalist" cone for that event.

 This constitutes a full first implementation of gamma Compton-cone building and selection consistent with the NOVO imaging primer and the legacy code’s behavior.
-However:

-**Status:**
-Gamma images produced from PHITS simulations using custom user-defined tallies currently do not reproduce the expected spatial structure (e.g. a line source).
-Preliminary investigation indicates that this is likely due to issues in the PHITS tallying pipeline rather than in ngimager’s gamma-cone kinematics.
-The legacy code exhibits similar behavior when run on the same PHITS gamma dataset.

-**Implications for development:**
-Gamma-cone construction is implemented and functional in code, but remains **provisionally validated** pending:
-- verification of gamma-hit ordering and deposited-energy correctness in the PHITS tally,
-- comparison with legacy gamma datasets generated through the established multi-tally PHITS workflow,
-- future validation against ROOT experimental data once the ROOT adapter is complete.

-Development on neutron imaging, event/candidate selection infrastructure, filters, and HDF5/species-resolved image generation can proceed independently while PHITS gamma tally diagnostics continue in parallel.
+#### Gamma imaging status

+The Compton (gamma) path is now **fully wired and validated** against the legacy NOVO code, at least for the model datasets we have.
+The current implementation:

+- builds Compton cones via `build_cone_from_gamma`, using:
+  - three-hit `GammaEvent` objects,
+  - permutations of hit ordering when a plane is available,
+  - kinematics from `physics.kinematics` for Eg and θ₁, and
+  - the same Δ = |φ − θ| prior scoring used for neutrons;
+- reproduces legacy images on legacy-formatted PHITS data that has been converted into the new `phits_usrdef` adapter format; and
+- shares the same filter stack (hit-level, event-level, cone-level) and HDF5 output conventions as the neutron path.

+Earlier uncertainty about gamma reconstruction was traced to a buggy custom PHITS tally, not to the imaging chain itself.
+With clean input, the new gamma implementation matches the legacy behavior.

 ### 16.7.
 Unified Pipeline and CLI